tinacms/tinacms-site/content/blog/add-and-delete-files.md

 export default remarkForm(BlogTemplate, BlogForm)
 ```
-Import the `DeleteAction` from `gatsby-tinacms-remark` or `gatsby-tinacms-json`, depending on your filetype.
-On your form options definition, add the action and that’s it!
-You can now delete the file you’re working on by clicking the three dot icon near the save button.
+You can import the `DeleteAction` from `gatsby-tinacms-remark` or `gatsby-tinacms-json`, depending on your filetype.
+Then on your form options definition, add the action and that’s it!

-**ADD CONCLUSION** -- in general feels way to long and just like a verbatim version of the docs... 🤷🏻‍♀️
+You can now access this `delete-action` via the three-dot icon near the save button.
+Test it out!
+But make sure you don't delete a file that you need or can easily restore it if you do 🧞‍♂️.

+## Happy Creating (and Deleting)! 👩‍🎤

+Hopefully this tutorial gave you some insight into setting up two core bits of CMS functionality with Tina + Gatsby.

+If you run into trouble or have any questions, head over to the [Tina Forum](https://community.tinacms.org/) for help.
+Stoked on TinaCMS?
+Please ⭐️ us on [Github](https://github.com/tinacms/tinacms) or [Tweet us](https://twitter.com/Tina_cms) 🐦 to show-off your Tina projects.